martincarre/fast-crypto/README.md

 ## Other info:

-This is currently running on a Raspberry Pi 3 Model B.
+This is currently running on a Raspberry Pi 3 Model B with pi64 OS (for the mongodb support): https://github.com/bamarni/pi64